Borrus-sudo/awesome-stack/README.md

 ## Features:
 - 🌈 Supports a wide variety of themes and has high-quality icons for all your favorite tech  <br/>
-- 🛠 Analyzes the most used technologies, frameworks, toolings, and figures out the most used stuff <br/>
+- 🛠 Analyzes the technologies, frameworks, toolings used in your repositories and figures out the most used stuff of them! <br/>
 - 🗂 Easy to get started with and creates a card based on it! <br/>
 - ☄ Prevents the readme from cluttering by requiring you to put a simple link